Dr. I.P. Park explains LG’s AI-first strategy

 Robots everywhere

-LG may be currently conquering the smartphone, television, and appliance market with AI, but has its sights set on a robotic future.
+LG may be busy conquering the smartphone, television, and appliance market with AI, but it has its sights set on a robotic future.

-LG recently invested $5 million in store inventory automation startup Bossa Nova Robotics and two South Korean robotics firms, SG Robotics and Robostar.
-The company says that over the past year, it’s funneled more than $90 million into autonomous machines.
+The company recently invested $5 million in store inventory automation startup Bossa Nova Robotics and two South Korean robotics firms, SG Robotics and Robostar.
+LG says that over the past year, it has funneled more than $90 million into autonomous machines.

-“We’re developing robots across several industrial and consumer categories,” Dr. Park said.
+“We’re developing robots across several industrial and consumer categories,” Park said.

 There’s Hom-Bot, a robot vacuum cleaner that uses computer vision to recognize objects around a room and react accordingly.
 And at CES 2018 in January, LG took the wraps off of three concept robots under its CLOi brand: a server robot that can deliver food and drinks, a porter robot that can handle check-in and check-out services at hotels and transport luggage to rooms, and a grocer robot that informs customers of prices and specials and guides them through store aisles.

-One of its largest-scale robotics deployments to date is at Incheon International Airport in Seoul, South Korea, where a fleet of LG custodial and guide robots scan boarding passes, offer directions, and tidy up areas in need of frequent cleaning.
+One of the company’s largest-scale robotics deployments to date is at Incheon International Airport in Seoul, South Korea, where a fleet of LG custodial and guide robots scan boarding passes, offer directions, and tidy up areas in need of frequent cleaning.
 The latter can converse with passengers in four languages — Korean, English, Chinese, and Japanese — thanks to LG’s voice recognition platform.

-Managing a fleet of robots in an airport is no small feat, Dr. Park said.
-“Incheon is one of the busiest airports in the world,” he said.
+Managing a fleet of robots in an airport is no small feat, Park said.
+“Incheon is one of the busiest airports in the world,” he explained.
 “Imagine a robot navigating that complex environment without interfering with or bumping into passengers.
 Thanks to our AI platform, it can move around on its own with full autonomy.”